sh-navid/OpenIPKit/README.md

 # PyHelper
-This module is a set of helper functions for ImageProcessing, ComputerVision.
+This module is a set of helper functions for ImageProcessing and ComputerVision.

 ## Draw Functions